-ILR Refusal Risk Checker — Free Assessment Before You Apply
+Free ILR Refusal Risk Checker 2026 — Know Your Weak Spots Before You Apply

 ILR applications cost £3,226 per person — and the fee is not refunded if refused.
 Use our free ILR refusal risk checker to identify potential issues before you submit.
 Answer 9 questions about your qualifying period, documents, and eligibility to get a risk assessment with recommended next steps.